ysmohan/resbaz-gitbook-latex/README.md

 \end{document}
 ~~~

-Later, it will be useful to know that the `\begin` and `\end` commands are used
+Later, it will be useful to know that the `\begin` and `\end` commands used here
-a lot in LaTeX to fence _environments_.
+fence _environments_.
+Environments are a bit like the curly brackets mentioned earlier:
+they help group parts of your code together.
+Many environments also automatically run extra commands at their beginning and end.

+Similar to the example given here,
-Every LaTeX project has a _document_ environment, to tell LaTeX which part
+every LaTeX project has a _document_ environment.
-of the project contains content intended for the audience.
+The document environment is intended to be the part of your LaTeX project that
+is most visible to your audience.

 ### An epsilon of mathematics